MikeTaylor/firefly/doc/package.md

 We have several nice motivating examples for the kinds of things we want the MAFIA format to support:

 * The simplest example would be the eusage-reports work done for the SLUB consortium.
-This consists only of a UI module (ab event-handling plugin, in fact, [`ui-plugin-eusage-reports`](https://github.com/folio-org/ui-plugin-eusage-reports); and a back-end module, [`mod-eusage-reports`](https://github.com/folio-org/mod-eusage-reports).
+This consists only of a UI module (an event-handling plugin, in fact, [`ui-plugin-eusage-reports`](https://github.com/folio-org/ui-plugin-eusage-reports); and a back-end module, [`mod-eusage-reports`](https://github.com/folio-org/mod-eusage-reports).

 * The next simplest is FOLIO's interface to [the Library Data Platform](https://github.com/library-data-platform/ldp).
 This consists of a UI module and a back-end module, but the latter is dependent on software outside of FOLIO itself -- the LDP database that it interrogates.
 The MAFIA package may be able to ease integration with LDP databases.